suleman1220/image-map-backend/README.md

 # Image Maps Backend

-Simple node server for storing uploaded imagesa
+Simple node server for storing uploaded images on disk using multer

 ## Run the Server